It’s an early morning kinda day! 730am was the pick up time to go SKYDIVING! Woohoo!!

 “LOOK!
 SANDDDD!!!
 I’M ALIVE!!!”
 Hahahaha.
 He laughed and called me “Crazy Girl”

 We went back to the skydiving centre and waited for the photos and videos (We took the photo+video package.
 Paid separately).
-Our instructors also came back with a little gift for us!
+Our instructors also came back with a skydiving certificate for us!

 *Check out my skydiving photos & get the company’s details here!*

 We also got a voucher for 20% off at a cafe downstairs – Cafe Seventy8, which we dropped by for lunch.

 Up next was surfing.
 We had some time left, so we headed home to change before going to Nobby’s Beach for it.
 We took Uber to Nobby’s and couldn’t seem to locate our surfing coach.

 Apparently we had a little miscommunication with them and so our late afternoon was spent playing frisbee and just freezing to death on the beach instead.
 It was extremely cold.
 We kinda thanked God the surfing didn’t happen else we’d turn into live human popsicles!

 We had time, so we walked around the streets nearby.